ara3d/revit-background-processor/README.md

 # Acknowledgement

 This work is sponsored by HOK.
+Thank you to Jeremey Tammik for valuable feedback.
-Special thanks to Greg Schleusner.
+Special thanks to Greg Schleusner for starting and organizing the project.